RoboJackets/electrical-training/code/tutorial/tutorial-2.md

 ### Device Address and Register Map
 First we need to figure out what is the address to the haptic driver.
 We can find this either in the 2nd page of Setup Guide or 23rd page of datasheet.

-However it turns out that haptic driver has more than a device address, there are many more registers (memory storage unit) in the haptic driver that we should write to and customize the haptic driver.
+However it turns out that haptic driver is controlled by the many registers(memory storage unit) inside of it.
+To control the haptic drive we need to write to them.
 A collection of registers can be found in the **Register Map** section in the datasheet.

 We will cover the function of each register later.
 As of now, understand that your message need to be **Device address** + **Register Address** + **Data**.
+As the I2C message will first identify the slave, which is the haptic driver in this case, and then the register, and finally will transmit the data.

 ### How to write a simple I2C message to the Haptic Driver
 I don't want to reinvent wheels therefore we will use a library called Wire.h that helps send I2C message.